 Navajo Tacos are a flat bread dough that is deep-fried then topped with chili and all your favorite taco fixings!
 They are popular in the Southwest region of the country and so delicious!

-If you arent familiar with Navajo Tacos, then you have been missing out!
-It is a bread dough that is deep fried, and topped with chili and all your favorite taco fixings.
+If you aren’t familiar with Navajo Tacos, then let me tell you all about these amazing tacos!
+Navajo Tacos are a bread dough that is deep fried then topped with chili and all your favorite taco fixings.
 These tacos are very popular in the Southwest region of the country.
 I grew up eating these at festivals here in Southern Utah.
 They are so yummy!